usdot-jpo-ode/TDx/spec-content/README.md

 Object | Description
 --- | ---
 [FeedDataSource](/spec-content/objects/FeedDataSource.md) | Information about a specific data source used to build a work zone data feed.
-[FeedInfo](/spec-content/objects/FeedInfo.md) | Information about a WZDx feed such as metadata, contact information, and data sources.
+[FeedInfo](/spec-content/objects/FeedInfo.md) | Information about a TDx feed such as metadata, contact information, and data sources.
 [RoadIncidentFeed](/spec-content/objects/RoadIncidentFeed.md) | The root (highest-level) object of a **Road Incident Feed** GeoJSON document.
 [RoadRestrictionFeed](/spec-content/objects/RoadRestrictionFeed.md) | The root (highest-level) object of a **Road Restriction Feed** GeoJSON document.